JacquesNWU/CV-Portfolio-of-Jacques-van-Heerden/README.md

 ---

 ### About Me
-As a solutions engineer with expertise in AI implementation and helpdesk automation, I have a solid IT foundation complemented by my academic background.
-I am particularly drawn to penetration testing and web application security, while also dedicating time outside of work hours to developing machine learning models and exploring AI-driven software development.
+I am a systems engineer with a strong IT foundation and hands-on experience across diverse technical environments.
+I have a particular passion for penetration testing and web application security, and I dedicate much of my spare time to exploring AI-driven approaches to software development.

 ---